-- Operators working on road construction sites;
+- Workers on road construction sites;

 - Airport operators;

-General characteristics and types of High-Visibility Clothing
+General Characteristics and Varieties of High-Visibility Clothing

 Technical details on the EN ISO 20471 standard

-Visibility in light conditions
+Visibility in Daylight Conditions

-- UV exposure and resistance;
+- Resistance to UV exposure and moisture;

-- Mechanical and water vapour resistance;
+- Mechanical durability and resistance to water vapour;